-The Women’s Safety Charter is a new initiative Manchester City Council are introducing to improve the safety for all women in the night-time economy.
-This charter is specifically aimed at employers with a female workforce who are at work between 6pm and 6am.
-It is intended to enable organisations to prioritise the safety of women, both workers and customers of Manchester’s thriving night-time economy.
+The Women’s Safety Charter is a new initiative that we've introduced to improve the safety for all women in the night-time economy.
+It's specifically aimed at employers with a female workforce, who are at work between 6pm and 6am and will enable organisations to prioritise the safety of women - both workers and customers - in Manchester’s thriving night-time economy.

 This is a practical guide to accompany a training programme - inviting Manchester businesses to take a zero-tolerance stance on the harassment of women.
 It is designed to encourage all Manchester employers to make a commitment and enable systemic change for prioritising safety of women in the workplace and for customers.
 This charter has been designed with the night-time economy in mind, but is beneficial to the entire 24-hour economy, including anyone who works in and enjoys the city at night.
 Find out what you can do to help by reading the toolkit.

 Businesses pledge their support to the seven commitments:

 - Appoint a Champion: appointing a named contact for this work, who will champion and drive forward any action taken

 - Communicate: positive, public/staff-facing communications campaign, both online and in your space(s)

 - Support your staff: create routes for reporting unacceptable behaviour while at work and supporting cultural change